constructorfleet/homebridge-ultimate-govee/README.md

         - Control Device Mist Output Level
         - Reports Device Water Level
         - Lock/Unlock the Physical Controls on the Device
+    - RGBIC Lights
+        - Control the entire light's brightness and color
+        - Control each of the 15 segments' color and relative brightness individually
 - Required Information
     - Govee Account Credentials (Username, Password)